isotoma/isotoma.recipe.pound/README.rst

     If you use an emergency server, provide the configuration here as ``address:port``. err500
-    If you wish to provide an error 500 page, provide the full path here.
+    If you wish to provide an error 500 page, provide the full path here. err503
+    If you wish to provide an error 503 page, provide the full path here.

 Emergency Servers
 -----------------